oleboleskole3/OpenDrop-Projects/Opendrop_tetris/readme.md

 # Tetris game

-My attempt to make tetris playable on the OpenDrop, since Steve Mould proposed this challenge in his video about the device
+My attempt to make tetris playable on the OpenDrop, since Steve Mould proposed this challenge in his video about the device.
+This version of Tetris is working and playable.

 This game of tetris is to be played on the cartridge with a glass top, with the whole device rotated 90 degrees clockwise.